JoeBwonKenobi/Floral_Sales_Project/README.md

 # **Summary of trends and patterns:**

 - The 4th quarter consistantly has the most sales year over year, due to a consistant spike in sales for the holiday season.
-- December is consistantly the highest selling month (due mostly to christmas and other winter holidays).
+- December is consistantly the highest selling month (due mostly to christmas and other winter holidays) followed by May (Mother's Day).
 - Months that have major holidays (Valentine's day, Mother's Day, and Christmas) have the biggest spike in sales year over year.
 - The most popular payment method overall is credit cards for all orders.
 - Slower months are consistantly January, April, June, and July year over year.